eclipsesource/tabris-js/doc/widget-basics.md

 ## Functional Components

 A functional component is the term used for functions that return a widget or `WidgetCollection`, a.k.a a widget factory.
 Its name typically starts with an upper case, and it should take a single `properties` or `attributes` parameter object.
-In the latter latter case it needs to create widgets using [declarative UI syntax](./declarative-ui.md#functional-components).
+In the latter case it needs to create widgets using [declarative UI syntax](./declarative-ui.md#functional-components).

 A common use case for this is to create widgets that have different default values, such as a different background or text color.